-The Director shall have authority to enter in or upon the premises of any facility that contains an AST system containing petroleum, for the purpose of verifying that such AST system and its' required records are in compliance with these regulations.
+The Director shall have authority to enter in or upon the premises of any facility that contains an AST system containing a regulated substance, for the purpose of verifying that such AST system and its' required records are in compliance with these regulations.

-3-2-5 Registration and Notification for AST's.
+3-2-5 Registration and Notification for ASTs.